RaphiMC/ImmediatelyFast/docs/API_DOCS.md

 ## Main Class
 The main class is ``net.raphimc.immediatelyfast.ImmediatelyFast``.
 It holds the currently loaded config, runtime config and the version of the mod.

-## Batching
-ImmediatelyFast batches HUD rendering by default.
-If your mod only renders HUD elements, you don't need to do anything, because ImmediatelyFast will automatically batch your HUD elements.

-To manually batch some of your rendering code, you can use the ``BatchingBuffers`` class.
-Simply wrap your code in ``BatchingBuffers.runBatched`` and it will be batched.

-## Old API

-### Main API class
-The main API class is ``net.raphimc.immediatelyfastapi.ImmediatelyFastApi``.
-It contains access to the batching system and the currently loaded config.